est. 2001, 2009, 2019

 This WG is dedicated to research and action regarding how gender and diversity are accounted for and/or come into being in close relations with the social and material world, including not least digital technologies.
 It is based on the integration of gender studies and fields concerned with ICT, such as informatics, digital design, computer sciences, etc. Membership in WG 9.8 is inclusive.

-- to serve as an international, interdisciplinary communication forum and to hold discussions in workshops and conferences,
+- serve as an international, interdisciplinary communication forum and to hold discussions in workshops and conferences,

-- to exchange women’s experiences as scholars and professionals in information technology,
+- exchange experiences of gender and diversity as scholars and professionals in information technology,

-- to develop an understanding in the IFIP communities and national bodies of the gendered aspects in design, realisation, and implementation of information systems,
+- develop an understanding in the IFIP communities and national bodies of gender and diversity aspects of design, realisation, implementation and use of information systems,

-- to propose and/or evaluate appropriate courses of action for fostering greater equality and diversity.
+- propose and/or evaluate appropriate courses of action for fostering greater equality and diversity.

-The topics cover the transitions from women’s traditional work to work based on modern technology, from communication within personal communities to virtual communities, from traditional gendered life to new gendered perspectives.
-Computerisation is understood in the narrow sense of computing systems as well as in the broader sense which includes the organisational, ethical, and social context of design and usage.
+The topics cover the transitions from traditional gendered work to work based on modern digital technologies, from communication within personal communities to virtual communities, from traditional gendered life to new gendered perspectives.
+Digitalization is understood in the narrow sense of digital systems as well as in the broader sense which includes the organisational, ethical, social and material contexts of design and usage.

-- the analysis of opportunities and risks of computerised technologies for women’s work in the paid labour force, in domestic and public spheres, and in national and global societies,
+- the analysis of opportunities and risks of digital technologies for work in the paid labour force, in domestic and public spheres, and in national and global societies,

 - the analysis of gender perspectives in the formative and constructive processes of computers and information systems,

-- the analysis of gender in computing education and educational strategies for girls and women.
+- the analysis of gender in computing education and educational strategies.